 Dr. Ozturk's research interests center around new materials, processes and device structures for nanoelectronics.
 He has worked on applications of low temperature epitaxy of Si and SiGe for source/drain and channel engineering and low-resistivity contacts to Si and SiGe.
 His current research interests center around energy harvesting, particularly flexible thermoelectric devices for body energy harvesting.

-- Silicon Devices and Fabrication)
+- Silicon Devices and Fabrication

-| Awards and Honors
+Awards & Honors

-- 2009 - IEEE Fellow, Contributions to Silicon and Silicon-Germanium Epitaxy in Complementary Metal-Oxide Semiconductor Integrated Circuits.
+- 2009 - IEEE Fellow, Contributions to Silicon and Silicon-Germanium Epitaxy in Complementary Metal-Oxide Semiconductor Integrated Circuits

 - 2006 - IEEE Undergraduate ECE Teacher of the Year Award (NC State)

 - 2005 - IEEE Senior Member